eab-dev/eabresetusersmail/README.md

 This is useful when copying a live website to a test environment and you don't want the users to receive notification emails etc from the test system.

+It also provides a command line script to reset a user's password.

 Disclaimer
 ----------
 This extension is provided as is, completely free of use and charge.